banago/PHPloy/readme.md

 2. Click "Advanced System Settings"
 3. Click "Environment Variables"
 4. Under "System variables" there should be a variable called "Path".
 Select this and click "Edit".
-5. Keep the existing paths there, add a semi-colon `;` at the end and then type the location of the folder.
+5. Keep the existing paths there, add a semi-colon `;` at the end and then type the location of the appropriate folder.
 Spaces are OK, and no quotes are required.
 6. Click OK